-Meeting Times: Monday and Wednesday, 9:30am-12:10pm in 104 Thaw Hall

-Recitation is 12:15-12:50pm in 11 Thaw Hall.
+Lecture:Monday and Wednesday, 9:30am-12:10pm on ZoomRecitationMonday and Wednesday, 12:15pm-12:50pm on Zoom

 Class Website: Canvas (canvas.pitt.edu)

 Textbook: Understanding Our Universe 4th edition (Inclusive Access)

 Course Description

 This is a self-contained course for students not majoring in the physical sciences.
 The Universe in which we live is an unimaginably vast and rich place that is understandable through the same physical laws that govern our existence here on Earth.
 By exploring topics ranging from our nearest neighboring stars and their alien worlds to the farthest galaxies newly formed after the Big Bang, this course will engage your mind to better understand our Universe and your everyday world.
 Through active and engaged participatory lectures, we will observe the cosmos and learn about the birth, life, and death of stars and their mysterious remnants: pulsars and black holes.
 From studying stars and our own Milky Way Galaxy, we will expand our vision to cosmology and investigate the origin and ultimate fate of the Universe.